alchemistbg/react-store-javascript/README.md

 6. Cart state is managed by using React's Context API.
 On every cart change its state is updated and saved in the browser local storage.<br /> This also saves the cart state after page reloading.<br />
 <br />

+## TODO's
+There are several that could be done with this project:
+1. Replace html select menu with react-based one using unordered list or something similar
+2. Convert JavaScript code to TypeScript
+3. Perform some code cleaning

 ## Run/Build

 #### Requirements